The

 are

-just as attractive as this little England in Aquitaine, and also
+attractive as this little England in Aquitaine, and also

 considerably cheaper, Dordogne's image is now firmly established, and